Rohnit11/hecra/Promptpres.md

 already in /claudework, then push to main.

 INPUTS
-- i have uploaded a screenshot where the  name papers to work on is written and then source notes from claudework
+- i have uploaded a screenshot where the  name papers to work on is written and then source those paper notes from claudework
 - Output filename: <Topic>_Deck.tex (and matching .pdf) in /claudework

 INVOKE THE SKILL